 More than two

-I have visited more than 50 countries and have lived abroad (most recently for 10 years in England but also in Asia).
+I have visited more than 50 countries and have lived abroad (most recently for 10 years in England but also in Asia and Australia).
 My former professional work was supporting young people (and professionals of various stripes) to live abroad, often in Southern (developing) countries.
 Helpers will learn about farming (more so, and in a structured way, if they have specific interests and wish to learn).

 5 hours a day, 5 days a week